TUDelft-PRIME-Books/Linear-Algebra/Appendices/ComplexNumbers.md

 x_{1,2}=\pm\sqrt{-1}.
 $$

-The square root of $-1$ obviously is problem.
-Therefor we introduce the special number $i$:
+The square root of $-1$ obviously is a problem.
+Therefore we introduce the special number $i$:

 ::::{prf:definition}